react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useSignOut.md

 Call the hook to sign out and delete all the auth state

-This will remove the authState from memory and also remove the stored data from cookie or localstorage
+This will remove the authState from memory and also remove the stored data from `cookie` or `localstorage`

 ## Returns

-React Hook with SignOut Functionility
+React Hook with SignOut Functionality

 `fn` => (): `boolean`